-Flash memory is a type of non-volatile memory (meaning that its data is retained even after power is turned off) that can be erased electrically and reprogrammed.
+Flash memory is a type of non-volatile memory (meaning that its data is retained even after the power is turned off) that can be erased electrically and reprogrammed.
 Flash memory is technically a type of EEPROM but costs much less than non-flash EEPROMs.
-There are two types of Flash memory available based on how the connections are made internally and how internal memory cell operates.
-NOR type and NAND type.
-In single level cell (SLC) devices, each cell stores one bit of data.
-Multi-level cell (MLC) devices, including Triple level cell (TLC) devices, store more than one bit per cell.
-NAND flash memory can be programmed and erased in blocks (or pages) and NOR flash can be programmed and erased in individual bytes where other non-volatile memories needs entire chip to be erased at one time.
+There are two types of Flash memory available based on how the connections are made internally and how the internal memory cell operates.
+There are NOR types and NAND types, and in single level cell (SLC) devices, each cell stores one bit of data.
+Multi-level cell (MLC) devices including Triple level cell (TLC) devices store more than one bit per cell.
+NAND flash memory can be programmed and erased in blocks (or pages), and NOR flash can be programmed and erased in individual bytes.
+Other non-volatile memories need the entire chip to be erased at one time.

 Quote Number: Open